 I am always researching new places to go, and this one has been on my list for so long that I don’t even remember how it first found its way onto it or why it stayed undone on the list for so long.
-I guess I can say I was a little scared for what I would encounter when I entered this private residence of Candace and Steve that housed over 29,000 bunny collectibles (they hold a Guinness World Record for worlds largest bunny collection).
+I guess I can say I was a little scared for what I would encounter when I entered this private residence of Candace and Steve that housed over 29,000 bunny collectibles (they hold a Guinness World Record for world’s largest bunny collection).
 What greeted me was what I can describe as an unforgettable experience.
+Note, the Bunny Museum has moved since I wrote this post.
+I left it here for an understanding of what is undoubtedly at the new museum as well.
+They also no have over 36,000 objects.

 Over 14 years ago this museum was started as a simple gift given from Steve to Candace of a stuffed rabbit, she liked it so much that she gave him one back, and the museum began.
 They even have the first two bunnies in a glass case you can see as soon as you come in.
 Currently, they give each other a new bunny every day.